enkidevs/curriculum/JavaScript/Ecmascript 2015/ecmascript-time-travel.md

 * `[year, month, day]`
 * `(year, month, day)`
 * `{year, month, day}`
+%exp
+The `destructuring assignment` syntax is a `JavaScript` expression that makes it possible to extract data from arrays or objects into distinct variables.
+%

 ---
 ```
 let [a,b,c] == [1, 2, 3];